 Most Religious U.S. Presidents, and Why Our Next Shouldn't Be

 Of the past forty-three presidents the United States of America has had, forty-one have been associated to a Christian denomination.
-Half of these have been Episopalian or Presbyterian.
-Two have been Dutch Reformed; two have been Quaker, one, a Congragationalist, four Unitarians, three Methodists, four Bapists, two Disciples of Christ, one, a Catholic.
+Half of these have been Episcopalian or Presbyterian.
+Two have been Dutch Reformed; two have been Quaker, one, a Congregationalist, four Unitarians, three Methodists, four Baptists, two Disciples of Christ, one, a Catholic.
 Does it matter?
 I find it does.
 Our country, though mostly religious and Christian, should as a whole become more secular.
 I would advocate for less religion playing a part in government.
-Too many politicans make it their career to pass laws on the basis of what god told them, even when what god says is in direct violation of the Constitution.
+Too many politicians make it their career to pass laws on the basis of what god told them, even when what god says is in direct violation of the Constitution.

 In order to be a better representative slice of the general population, I would love to see a more diversified populous of elected presidents.
 Where are the gays, the women, the Hispanics, the atheists elected to the presidency?
 I don't espouse voting for a presidential candidate simply on the basis of say, skin color, gender, religion, but I would love to see more than just the same candidate year after year: old man hanging on to Christianity so people will vote for him.

 And this is where the problem lies: I see politicians not honest enough to say they don't know.
 Atheists are willing to admit we don't know if there is a god.
 We just don't know.
 And there is nothing wrong with that.
 But politicians are afraid to admit they are unsure.
 They must exude confidence and put on airs to win their constituents.
 The result: falsities and fakery.